 The Nelson community has taken a lot of steps to generate new economic opportunities.
 They’ve implemented a broadband fibre infrastructure to make telecommuting a realistic and attractive option.
 They also have several strong organizations that are supporting education and training for today’s jobs, including: Selkirk College, the Nelson Tech Club and the Nelson Civic Theatre Society.
 Regionally, the Columbia Basin Trust (CBT) and Kootenay Association of Science and Technology (KAST) provide significant programming to help the region capitalize on the shifting economy.

 Bringing Work to People

-With an abundance of centrally located space for lease or purchase in Nelson, there is ample opportunity for other businesses to follow Traction’s footsteps.
-By spreading Traction throughout the province, Greg hopes to decentralize the economic growth stimulated by tech so that the entire province, not just urban dwellers, can thrive in the modern economy.
+With an abundance of centrally located space for lease or purchase in Nelson, there is ample opportunity for other businesses to follow Traction on Demand’s footsteps.
+By spreading Traction on Demand throughout the province, Greg hopes to decentralize the economic growth stimulated by tech so that the entire province, not just urban dwellers, can thrive in the modern economy.

-One of Traction’s core values is to build community, and this initiative will empower employees to help bolster culturally rich places like Nelson and establish a healthy home for their families.
+One of Traction on Demand’s core values is to build community, and this initiative will empower employees to help bolster culturally rich places like Nelson and establish a healthy home for their families.
 This initiative doesn’t just stop with Nelson, however.
-Traction is already looking at additional locations with an emphasis on quality of life and emotional connections between geographies and the people that work at Traction.
+Traction on Demand is already looking at additional locations with an emphasis on quality of life and emotional connections between geographies and the people that work at Traction on Demand.
 If home is where the heart is, why shouldn’t work be there too?